 Causal Modeling of

 The objective of this project is the development of an interactive causal modeling framework to understand affective polarization.
-The focus is on closing the feedback loop between robust data-driven approaches to discover causal relations and expert domain knowledge to overcome the effect of data limitations.
+The focus is on bridging the gap between data-driven methods for discovering causal relations and expert domain knowledge to mitigate the impact of data limitations.

 Machine learning models can help to reduce the large computational cost involved in computing various adsorption and transition-state energies of all possible surface states on a large number of catalyst models, and overcome the shortcomings of linear scaling relations for more complex chemistries.